marco262/my_wiki/data/general/spellcasting-rules.md

 ++ Range

 The target of a spell must be within the spell's range.
-For a spell like //[[[spell:magic missile]]]//, the target is a creature.
-For a spell like //[[[spell:fireball]]]//, the target is the point in space where the ball of fire erupts.
+For a spell like *[[[spell:magic missile]]]*, the target is a creature.
+For a spell like *[[[spell:fireball]]]*, the target is the point in space where the ball of fire erupts.

 Most spells have ranges expressed in feet.
 Some spells can target only a creature (including you) that you touch.
-Other spells, such as the //[[[spell:shield]]]// spell, affect only you.
+Other spells, such as the *[[[spell:shield]]]* spell, affect only you.
 These spells have a range of self.

 Spells that create cones or lines of effect that originate from you also have a range of self, indicating that the origin point of the spell's effect must be you (see [[[general:spellcasting-rules#areas-of-effect|"Areas of Effect"]]]).